 For years I wanted a a Surly Long Haul Trucker, and finally, in April, I bought one.
 The 42 cm LHT, painted “utility blue,” was a terrific fit right out of the box, and I was pleased with Surly’s choice of components for its steel frameset (in other words, the frame and fork).
 But like most enthusiastic cyclists, I couldn’t resist customizing the bike—dubbed Petra—to suit my particular needs.
 When doing this, my goal was to balance economy with functionality.
 Here are my most notable alterations:

 Handlebars Nitto Noodle, 44cm.
 Wider bars than the originals, my thumbs now have plenty of room between the ‘bars and bar bag.
 I like the level ramp leading to the drop curve, and the slight sweep aft of the flat part of the bar.
-Swapping the ‘bars required I move the brake levers and bar-end shifters.
-If you want to know how I swapped the handlebars, read this article.
+Swapping the handlebars required I move the brake levers and bar-end shifters.

 Stem Dimension 75 mm, 125 degree rise, glossy black.
 The Noodle handlebars have a different clamp size than the originals, so the stock Kalloy stem needed replacing.
 The Dimension stem was inexpensive but attractive.
 The rise and short length let me stretch into the drops without reaching too far forward (which can cause neck and shoulder cramps), and make long distance riding comfortable because of the more upright position than in a more racy road bike.